xiaohunying/notes/pages/aws-database.md

   - An option to consider is the **Web Service Data API feature** which is available only on Aurora Serverless databases.
 It makes implementing Lambda functions which need to perform data lookups and/or mutations within an Aurora serverless database a breeze.
 The AWS CLI has been updated to allow you to execute queries through it from the command line.
   - Aurora Serverless performs a **continuous automatic backup** of the database with a default retention period of 1 day - which can be manually increased to a maximum retention period of 35 days.
 This style of backup gives you the capability of **restoring to a point in time** within the currently configured backup retention period.
 Restores are performed to a **new serverless database cluster**.

+### Read Replicas
+- Read Replicas are available for MySQL, MariaDB, PostgreSQL, Amazon Aurora, Oracle, and SQL Server.
+- Read Replicas are NOT used for resiliency or as secondary instance in the event of a failover.
+- Read Replicas are used to serve read-only access to your database data via a separate instance.
+- It is possible to deploy more than one read replica for a primary DB.
+- Adding more replicas allows you to scale your read performance to a wider range of applications.
+- You are able to deploy read replicas in different regions.
+- It is also possible to promote an existing read replica to replace the primary DB in the event of an incident.
+- During any maintenance of the primary instance, read traffic can be served via your read replicas.
+- Amazon RDS for MySQL Read Replicas require a transactional storage engine and are only supported for the InnoDB storage engine. (**InnoDB** is a storage engine for the database management system MySQL and MariaDB.
+Since the release of MySQL 5.5.5 in 2010, it replaced MyISAM as MySQL's default table type.
+InnoDB is transactional storage engine.
+MyISAM is non-transactional storage engine.)
+- Read Replicas can be promoted to "standalone" DB instances.

 <br />

 # Amazon DynamoDB